-Preclinical in vitro and in vivo proof-of-concept, pharmacology, and toxicology studies are conducted to establish feasibility and rationale for clinical use of the investigational CGT product, as well as characterize the product’s safety profile.
-These studies also provide the scientific basis to support the conclusion that it is reasonably safe to conduct the proposed clinical investigations.
-Due to the diverse biology and scientific issues associated with CGT products, it is important to conduct a careful benefit-risk analysis, performed in the context of the particular clinical condition under study.
-Preclinical data generated from studies conducted in appropriate animal species and animal models of disease contribute to defining reasonable risk for the investigational CGT product.
+Preclinical in vitro and in vivo proof-of-concept, pharmacology, and toxicology studies are conducted to establish feasibility and rationale for clinical use of the investigational cellular and gene therapy cellular and gene therapy (CGT) product, as well as to characterize the product’s safety profile.
+These studies also serve as the scientific basis to support the conclusion that it is reasonably safe to conduct the proposed clinical investigations.
+Due to the diversity of CGT products, it is important to conduct a careful benefit-risk analysis, performed in the context of the particular clinical condition under study.
+Preclinical data derived from studies conducted in appropriate animal species and animal models of disease contribute to defining reasonable risk for the investigational CGT product.

 Preclinical studies are intended to define the pharmacologic and toxicologic effects predictive of the human response, not only prior to initiation of clinical trials, but also throughout drug development.
 The goals of these studies include the following: to define safe starting doses and escalation schemes for clinical trials, to identify target organs for toxicity and parameters to monitor in patients receiving these therapies, and to determine populations which may be at greater risk for toxicities of a given cellular or gene therapeutic.

 Design of preclinical studies should take into consideration: 1) the population of cells to be administered or the class of vector used, 2) the animal species and physiologic state most relevant for the clinical indication and product class, and 3) the intended doses, route of administration, and treatment regimens.

 The Preparation and Harvesting phase of cell and gene therapy includes the acclimatization of the test animals for extraction.
 Animal workstations are necessary for containment purposes during animal handling mainly for personnel and environment protection.